Becky O. Peleowo

 A lot of things were just not in place.
 The rain beat me mercilessly as I move from one section of the hospital to another, paying bills and sorting paper work.
 When all was done, the principal relieved me of my job of caring for the pupil whom her relatives called Mary.

 I had done my best and it was time to go care for myself.
 My hair looked unkempt and I was very hungry.
 I looked at the bed where the little girl laid.
-I looked at the worries on everybody's face.
+I looked at the worries on everybody’s face.
 Mary was now conscious and was crying as if hungry.
-All the events happened in seconds and a lot of truth covering was happening.
+All the events happened in seconds and a lot of truth covering was taking place between the Mary’s teachers and her relatives.
+Despite playing a key role in the conflict, I was left out of resolutiin.

 — — — — — — — — — — — — — — —